Efficient Radiofrequency Sensing with Fluorescence Encoding: Results Discussion

-For a measurement started at an arbitrary time $t_n$ after $t = 0$, each signal will appear to have accumulated a phase $\phi_i = \omega_i t_n$.
-However, because the phase extracted from the complex frequency domain signal is $\phi_i \in [-\pi, \pi]$, it is not possible to compensate for the phase difference at all frequencies using only a bichromatic reference signal.
-Yet even with the wrapping effect of extracting the phase from the complex frequency domain data, we are able to perfectly compensate for the time offset-induced phase at frequencies which satisfy $\omega_n = \omega_1 n\delta\omega$, where $\delta\omega = \omega_2 - \omega_1$ (see Supplemental Information).
-This provides us with a series of windows where we can coherently detect target signals in a phase-sensitive manner.
+a measurement started at an arbitrary time $t_i$ after $t = 0$, will appear to have accumulated a frequency-dependent phase $\phi_n = \omega_n t_i$.
+However, the phase extracted from the Fourier transform is $\phi_i \in [-\pi, \pi]$, rendering it impossible to unambiguously determine the acquired phase for \textit{all} frequencies and thus coherently average the entire complex spectra.

+For a subset of frequencies, this limit can be avoided.
+Frequencies spaced by the greatest common divisor of $\omega_1$ and $\omega_2$ (\textit{i.e.} which satisfy $\omega_{comb} = \omega_1 + m\cdot \mathrm{gcd}(\omega_1, \omega_2)$) are subject to the same $t_0$ ambiguity, and thus are coherently averaged across multiple datasets (see \cite{supp} for further discussion).

 We demonstrate this using a test signal generated from phase modulating a 10 kHz carrier with a modulation frequency of 1 kHz and a modulation depth of $\pi/2$.
-This provides a phase-stable, multipeak test spectrum.
-We use the peaks at 10 kHz and 11 kHz (Fig.~\ref{fig:fig4}b) to phase-correct the spectrum, enabling us to coherently average 100 individual time traces and recover the correct phase-resolved spectrum.
-A requirement of this approach, however, is that the phase angle of the bichromatic reference signal can be reliably estimated from a single measurement, which sets a minimum amplitude for the reference signal.
+We use the peaks at 10 kHz and 11 kHz (Fig.~\ref{fig:fig4}b) to phase-correct the spectrum, enabling us to coherently average 100 individual time traces and recover the correct phase-resolved spectrum at frequencies spaced by $\mathrm{gcd}(10\,\mathrm{kHz},11\,\mathrm{kHz})=1\,\mathrm{kHz}$.
+A requirement of this approach, however, is that the phase angles of the reference signals (and thus, $t_0$) can be reliably estimated from a single measurement, which sets a minimum amplitude for the reference signal. \redd{We use this signal to demonstrate the detection scheme because it provides an experimentally-simple phase-stable, multipeak spectrum; the approach described below is not, however, limited to detecting only phase-modulated carrier signals.}